sigp/lighthouse/book/src/validator-doppelganger.md

 circumstances.**

-DP should be considered a last-line-of-defence that *might* save a validator from being slashed due to operator error (the error being running two instances of the same validator).
+DP should be considered a last-line-of-defence that *might* save a validator from being slashed due to operator error (i.e. running two instances of the same validator).
 Users should *never* rely upon DP and should practice the same caution with regards to duplicating validators as if it did not exist.